 |My man has to be a skier–-by jsmjr via Flickr|

-dives, watches zombie movies, has a dog, rocks facial scruff and enjoys
+And if I want a man who scuba dives, watches zombie movies, has a dog, rocks facial scruff, and enjoys

-didn’t even take into account the percentage of men who already have a
+Sadly, in all of these scenarios, I didn’t even take into account the percentage of men who already have a girlfriend. <

 |How many New York men already have a girlfriend?–by videocrab via Flickr|

-Wikipedia, the most accurate and obsessively-updated website on the planet.
+Any source not listed comes from Wikipedia, the most accurate and obsessively updated website on the planet.